 With that said, when all of the studies are analyzed, the conclusion is that “moderate amounts of whole soy foods are currently not thought to affect tumor growth or the risk of developing breast cancer.”

-In fact, one two-year study in “postmenopausal women who consumed two servings of soy per day failed to find any increased risk,” and another review of 174 studies found “no link between soy isoflavones and increased breast cancer risk.”
+One two-year study in “postmenopausal women who consumed two servings of soy per day failed to find any increased risk,” and another review of 174 studies found “no link between soy isoflavones and increased breast cancer risk.”

 Best Ways to Cook with Tofu